amorenaorcl/cloudtestdrive/AppDev/ATP-OKE/LabGuide670DeployDocker.md

   kubernetes   ClusterIP   10.96.0.1     <none>        443/TCP          16h
   ```

-  Now elect any of the external IP addresses of the nodes, and combine it with the external port of your service : in the above example : 130.61.56.185:31056
+  Now elect any of the external IP addresses of the nodes (retrived before), and combine it with the external port of your service : in the above example : 130.61.56.185:31056

 You can obtain the same info using the Kubernetes dashboard: